prernaa7/AI-Voice-Assistant/README.md

 # AI-Voice-Assistant

-A voice-controlled assistant built with Python, LiveKit, and OpenAI
+A voice-controlled assistant built with Python, LiveKit, and OpenAI.

 # Features